 - 7. Pay attention to your body language.
-Make sure what you are saying with your body aligns with what you are saying with your body aligns with what you are saying with your words.
+Make sure what you are saying with your body aligns with what you are saying with your words.
 Nonverbal communication becomes more of a focal point on camera.
-If you come across as relaxed and comfortable.
+Try to come across as relaxed and comfortable.
 Be kind and warm.
 Be aware of your expressions.
-On camera a furrowed brow can come will across as the body of the common that we will be a formed to the c - 8.
+On camera a furrowed brow can come across as angry, even if you are just thinking.
+A smile and laughter will increase the bond between you and your patient.
+Watch your posture.
+Slumping conveys disinterest, leaning in too close to the camera can look intimidating, and leaning back too far can mimic disinterest. - 8.
 Avoid side conversations or taking any phone calls.
-Limit anything that will distract you from your patient. - 9.
-Don't interrupt.
+Limit anything that will distract you from your patient. - Don't interrupt.
 Remember that a video delay could cause you and your patient to unintentionally talk over each other.
 Practice active listening.
 Repeat back what your patient said so that they feel understood and validated.

-Source: Courtney Edelson blog for PCI
+Source: Courtney Edelson blog for I